Northwest Hot Springs: The Perfect End to an Active Day

 Not much, really, and lucky for Northwesterners, the region is flush with some pretty amazing hot springs that are not only soothing, but scenic as well.

-They range from fully developed resorts like Belknap Hot Springs east of Eugene, Ore. or Bonneville Hot Springs Resort & Spa west of Stevenson, Wash., to more primitive – even hidden – springs, like eastern Oregon’s Whitehorse hot springs or the Sulphur Creek warm springs in the Glacier Peak Wilderness.
+They range from fully developed resorts like Belknap Hot Springs east of Eugene, Ore. or Bonneville Hot Springs Resort & Spa west of Stevenson, Wash., to more primitive – even hidden – springs, like the Sulphur Creek warm springs in the Glacier Peak Wilderness.

-No matter their location, hot springs and their mineral-rich waters have long been believed, if not scientifically proven, to have various health and wellness benefits.
+No matter their location, hot springs and their mineral-rich waters have long been believed to have various health and wellness benefits.
 In addition to their soothing hot water and serene settings, hot springs are often full of dissolved minerals like sulfur, calcium and sodium bicarbonate.
 Sulfur has been known to relieve nasal congestion, while the other two can increase circulation.
 Some medical studies have also shown that hot springs or similar hydrotherapy can reduce joint inflammation and pain — the kind you might experience after a day on the trail.

 Test those reputed benefits — or just relax and unwind — at these four hot springs, just a handful of the many found across the Pacific Northwest.